Oberlin College: Academics

-Oberlin was ranked tied for the 33rd-best national liberal arts college, tied for 11th for "Most Innovative", and tied for 12th best in undergraduate teaching among liberal arts colleges in the 2020 edition of U.S. News & World Report's "Best Colleges" ranking.
+Oberlin was ranked tied for the 55th-best national liberal arts college in the 2025 edition of U.S. News & World Report's "Best Colleges" ranking.

+Forbes ranked Oberlin 197th out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
+Oberlin was also ranked 46th among liberal arts universities and 29th in the Midwest.

 Of Oberlin's nearly 3,000 students, nearly 2,400 are enrolled in the College of Arts & Sciences, a little over 400 in the Conservatory of Music, and the remaining 180 or so in both College and Conservatory under the five-year Double-Degree program.

 The College of Arts & Sciences offers over 50 majors, minors, and concentrations.
-Its most popular undergraduate majors, based on 2021 graduates, were:
+Its most popular undergraduate majors, based on 2023 graduates, were: